Yarensky/Spotloader/README.md

 - Get your ClientID and ClientSecret by logging into developer.spotify.com Go to the dashboard (https://developer.spotify.com/dashboard) Create app (app name/description/redirectURIs are irrevelant)

+  Paste ClientID in line 55 in .py code
+  Paste ClientSecret in line 56 in .py code

 - Download ffmpeg from https://www.gyan.dev/ffmpeg/builds/